 Every year my hubby, Joe, says he needs an Ireland gift guide so he knows what to get me for Christmas.
 He seems to think I am difficult to buy for.

-I think he’s crazy.
+He’s crazy.
 Anything Ireland-related is of course going to get him a gold star.

-It should immediately take me back to Ireland or have me plopping down at my computer to search flights in anticipation of our next trip.
+It should immediately take me back to Ireland or have me plopping down at my computer to search for flights in anticipation of our next trip.

 This post contains affiliate links.
 If you buy through these I may receive a small commission.
 Thank you for supporting a small business.

 - My Ireland Box: Joe got me a three-month subscription last year (and then we kept it up!).
 I absolutely loved getting a little bit of Ireland straight to my mailbox every month.
 Curated in Dingle and sourced throughout Ireland, these monthly gift boxes are something to look forward to well beyond the holidays.

 - Irish Turf: Is there anything quite sitting by a cozy peat fire in a pub in Ireland?
 Wait until you open this box–the smell will take you right back.